 I have made quite a number of one pot, using my Dutch oven, meals including this VEGAN CHILI, this HEALTHY CHICKEN BIRYANI, and this MEXICAN RICE WITH FLAKED SALMON.
 Note, that these recipes include a vegan version and dishes with chicken and salmon.
 Note further that these dishes cross the globe from Mexico to India.
 Does this make my Dutch oven multi-cultural?
 If you would like to find a DUTCH OVEN click on the link (I am just sharing – I do not get anything).

 The Tamarind Chicken Stew comes together pretty easily.
 There is a little bit of chopping but I am used to the extra chopping.
 The chicken is dusted in arrowroot starch (gluten free flour alternative) and browned in the pot.
 The chicken is removed, and then, the vegetables are layered in.
 The veggies will pick up all the good flavor left on the bottom of the pan from the chicken.
 Once all the ingredients are combined, the recipe is slow cooked enabling all the flavors to meld and the chicken to become super tender.
+As you know, I like to do most recipes from scratch.
+If you are game, here is a link from a blogger friend of mine – Masala Herb – that shows you how to make your own TAMARIND PASTE.

 The cast of characters.